Peak District Kids writer: Gemma from Families Can Travel

 TYPE OF WALK: easy going, well-surfaced paths and roads.
 The detour up to Minninglow Hill crosses fields with a small rocky section.

-PARKING: There is free parking at Minninglow Car Park on Mouldridge Lane – click here to see location on Google Maps on your phone, postcode: DE4 2PN.
+PARKING: There is free parking at Minninglow Car Park on Mouldridge Lane.
+Click here for Google Maps location, postcode: DE4 2PN.
 This is a FREE Peak District National Park Authority car park.

 WALK HIGHLIGHTS: beautiful countryside views, exploring the quarry and its old railway track, chambered tombs at Minninglow Hill.

 HOW LONG DOES IT TAKE: This walk can be done in an hour but with the optional detour to Minninglow Hill and extra time for the kids to play, we recommend allowing 2-3 hours.

 ACCESSIBILTY: Pram friendly, flat, well-surfaced paths.
 The detour to Minninglow Hill crosses fields and can be done with a pram or buggy but there is a small rocky section where you may need help.

 FACILITIES: There are no public toilets or eateries on this walk.
 The nearest toilets are 6 miles away at Tissington, where you’ll also find Herbert’s Fine English Tea Rooms.